adityachawla005/cryptonite_taskphase_Aditya/Pondering Paths/Pondering Paths.md

 Start the challenge, launch a terminal, invoke the pwn program using its absolute path, and Capture that Flag!
 Good luck!

-In this case, the command was echo, and Hello and Hackers! were the two arguments to echo.
-Simple!

-In this challenge, to get the flag, you must run the hello command (NOT the echo command) with a single argument of hackers.
-Try it now!

 ## Solution

 Writing the absolute path starting from the root directory to invoking pwn.